taliaairma/narwhal-bunny/assets/markdowns/Simplified CSS.md

 * It’s important to note that not all fonts can be assigned a numeric font weight, and not all numeric font weights are available to all fonts.
 It’s a good practice to look up the font you are using to see which font-weight values are available.

+Font Style
+You can italicize text with the font-style property.

+h3 {
+    font-style: italic;
+}

+The italic value causes text to appear in italics.
+The font-style property also has a normal value which is the default.